-More than half of the Kosovar population is considered as poor.
-They have to live with less than two Euro per day, and 25% have less than one Euro per day.
-25% have no access to drinking water (UNDP 2006).
-Between one half and two-third of the inhabitants of Kosovo aged under 25, and more than half of the active population and 70% of those under 25 years are unemployed.
-Frustration and nationalist dreams produce an explosive cocktail, which has to be dealt with over the next years by the international community (Dehnert 2004).
-As the local economy is too weak to support sustainable development and is still depending on international aid and the remissions of exiles, the only solution would be to open the western countries for young migrants from Kosovo.
+More than half of the Kosovar population is considered to be poor.
+They have to live on less than two Euro per day, and 25% have less than one Euro per day.
+A quarter of the population has no access to drinking water (UNDP, 2006).
+More than half of the active population, and 70% of those under 25 years of age are unemployed.
+Frustration and nationalist dreams produce an explosive cocktail, which will have to be dealt with by the international community in the coming years (Dehnert, 2004).
+As the local economy is too weak to support sustainable development and is still dependant on international aid and the remissions of exiles, the only solution would be to open up western countries to young migrants from Kosovo.

 Failed states tend to have failed economies, but failed economies can be the product of either national or international bureaucratic incompetence or of bombs and embargoes.
-It also can be the result of the implementation of the recipes defined outside the country.
-Whatever the reason might be, huge, ineffective reconstruction programs, and a body of neo-colonial administrators became the focus of local resentment in Kosovo.
-A proper strategy for Kosovo's economic development is still cruelty lacking, which would demand its integration with surrounding countries and offer credible prospects for subsequent European integration.

-After nearly ten years of UN-administration, Kosovo has an economy stuck in misery, a bursting population of young people with criminality as the sole or main career choice, an insupportable high birth-rate, a society imbued with corruption and a state dominated by organized crime figures (Hofbauer 2007).
+It also can be the result of the implementation of recipes compiled elsewhere.
+Whatever the reason might be, huge, ineffective reconstruction programs, and a body of neo-colonial administrators have become the focus of local resentment in Kosovo.
+A proper strategy for Kosovo's economic development, which would demand its integration with surrounding countries and offer credible prospects for subsequent European integration, is still outstanding.
+After nearly ten years of UN administration, Kosovo's economy is stuck in misery, it has a population bursting with young people with criminality as the sole or main career choice, an insupportably high birth rate, a society imbued with corruption, and a state dominated by figures in organized crime (Hofbauer, 2007).

-Police Training and Education
+Police training and education

-The Police education in Kosovo was organized from the very beginning by UNMIK and OSCE.
+The Police education in Kosovo was organized from the outset by UNMIK and OSCE.
 The Kosovo Police Academy was founded as early as 1999 to train local police officers and is now the Kosovo Centre for Public Safety Education and Development (KCPSED).
-The responsibilities were extended since some years to cover other public safety institutions, such as customs, corrections and emergency services.
+For some years now their responsibilities were extended to cover other public safety institutions, such as customs, corrections and emergency services.
 The OSCE ran the school until the end of 2006.
 In 2007, the management was transferred to Kosovo's provisional authorities.
-"As a result of joint efforts, the Kosovo Police Service has become a modern, multi-ethnic and democratic institution that enjoys the public's trust" - to quote General Major Selimi from Kosovo Police Service
+"As a result of joint efforts, the Kosovo Police Service has become a modern, multi-ethnic and democratic institution that enjoys the public's trust" - to quote General Major Selimi from Kosovo Police Service (KPS).18 Ethnic Albanians, Serbs, Bosniaks and Turks served side by side until 2008,19 with female officers making up 15% of the force.
+In 2008, the Kosovo Police has 7 300 officers, all of whom have completed the Basic Police Training.
+One-seventh of them went on to attend advanced training courses and hold positions ranging from sergeant to colonel.
+In the beginning the basic training was six weeks, but extended to 20 weeks or 800 hours in 2007, followed by field training of 96 weeks.
+"International experts", usually "well experienced and trained police officers from abroad" - to quote from an OSCE report - were responsible for the training.
+The trainers usually came in for a few days or weeks at a time.
+There was nothing constant in terms of personnel, other than the director, Steve Bennett, who stayed until 2006, some international co-workers, and some local administrative staff.20 A curriculum was developed and evaluations of training and seminars conducted.
+However, certain necessary elements of the basic structure of the Center is still outstanding, with regard to the internal structure, the development of a curriculum for job profiles, and cooperation between the Field Training